A comprehensive clean bulk meal plan (guide to clean bulking)

 Fruit and vegetables are for winners.

 Though fruit and vegetables are also not very calorific meaning we can eat a large quantity of them without consuming a lot of calories.
 This is great if you are trying to lose weight, but while clean bulking we want to place ourselves in a calorie surplus and stay there.
 When your calorie target each day starts to increase you will have to eat more food to hit it and eating a lot of fruit and vegetables may make it harder for you to hit your calorie target.
 Now I’m not saying don’t eat fruit and vegetables full stop.
 Remember they are essential for recovery, health and performance.
+Just reduce your fruit and vegetable intake slightly and increase your processed carbohydrate intake.

 A plan is always better.

 But what I am saying is maybe be more strategic when you consume them or the types of fruit and vegetables you consume.
 Consume more calorific fruit and vegetables such as avocados, bananas and mangoes.
-If you are really struggling to hit your calorie target you may need to reduce your fruit and vegetable intake a lot and switch to multivitamin supplements freeing up more space for calorific foods.
+If you are struggling to hit your calorie target you may need to reduce your fruit and vegetable intake quite a bit and switch to taking multivitamin supplements freeing up more space for calorific foods.
 Be your own guide and notice when you are starting to struggle to consume enough food.
 That might be the time to reduce fruit and vegetable intake for more clean bulking progress!

-Sleep more for more muscle!
+9. Sleep more for more muscle!

 Sleep is so important for everything in life.
 It is the foundation or springboard for anything productive or positive you are about to do.
 I know when I don’t get a good night’s sleep I’m not as productive the next day, I’m crankier, less enthusiastic for work, my willpower is going to be tested more.
 I just don’t feel as “productive” and “ready”.
 When it comes to clean bulking, nutrition is one part, recovery is another part and then we have the training.
 During training we need to apply progressive overload in other words, improve in some way compared to last week.
 An extra rep, an extra set or more weight.
 In order to do this we need to recover from exercise and be in a productive state to train.
 Your not going to lift heavier weight with 5 hours of sleep consistently.